spresman/Survival-Analysis/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

 Survival analysis can be used to obtain an expected amount of time until a specified event.
 This specific analysis focuses on brain glioma patients to better grasp factors that may affect chances of survival.
+A p value less than 0.05 implies a significant difference between the strata being tested (age, gender, etc.).

 -----------------------------------------------------------------------------------------------------------------------------------